 It will then use that information to determine where and how much you should invest.
 You can set up automatic transfers from your bank account to the robo-advisor, which will invest that money for you.

 Robo-advisors have fewer fees than personal financial planners, so it can be easier to get started.
 If you can’t afford the high fees associated with a personal financial planner, a robo-advisor may be a better fit.

 Some robo-advisors may also offer access to qualified financial planners so you can ask specific questions and get a customized, human answer.
 Note that you may have to meet certain investment thresholds to use one of these services, and you often have to pay a separate fee.
-For example, Personal Capital only offers financial planning services to those with at least $100,000 in investable assets.
+For example, Empower only offers financial planning services to those with at least $100,000 in investable assets.

 How much do financial advisors cost?